Home / Compare Travel Insurance / Travel insurance for Eur…

 Always declare any pre-existing medical conditions when purchasing travel insurance to ensure you have the cover you need and there are no surprises if you’re injured or become ill while travelling.

-If you plan to travel at least three times a year, you may find greater value in purchasing an annual multi-trip policy to insure all your trips for a full year with one policy, rather than multiple single trip policies (but be sure to check the maximum travel days that are covered, per trip).
+If you plan to travel at least three times a year, you may find greater value in purchasing an annual multi-trip policy to insure all your trips for a full year with one policy, rather than multiple single trips policies (but be sure to check the maximum travel days that are covered, per trip).

 Whether you’re visiting Europe for business or pleasure, all travellers should consider travel insurance.
 Ultimately, the decision to buy travel insurance is entirely up to you, but you never know when an unexpected incident might hinder your travel plans.
 Perhaps the airline cancels your flights, operators delay your tour or thieves steal your valuables.
 You can plan your trip as well as you can, but you can’t account for everything.